|

 Louis Gustave Mouchel

-Mouchel introduced metal-reinforced concrete ferro-concrete to British construction, a technique that had a far-reaching influence on 20th century civil engineering in the UK.
+Mouchel introduced metal-reinforced concrete ferro-concrete to UK construction, greatly influencing 20th century British civil engineering.

 born 11th January 1852, Cherbourg, Normandy, France